redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 You will also need `git` to clone the repo in the next step and, if using VMs, a virtualization hypervisor (`libvirt` and  Virtual Machine Manager are recommended).

 You will also need to configure a SOCKS proxy to reach out to the internal services published in the edge device.
+Remember that we will be attached to the "external network" of the local server, while the edge device will be in the internal isolated network, so for this demo we need to either connect us to that isolated environment or, easier for us, to jump into the local server to reach out to the edge server using a SOCKS proxy (already configured as part of the deployment).
 What I usually do is to configure it in a separate Web Browser.
 The settings are:

 ```